-- Is insulated to keep drinks hot or cold for hours.
+- It is insulated to keep drinks hot or cold for hours.

 Compared to hot water flasks, a travel mug

-- Can be used using only one hand.
+- It can be used using only one hand.

-- Is like a child’s “sippy cup”, designed to allow spill-free drinking when driving a car or walking.
+- It is like a child’s “sippy cup”, designed to allow spill-free drinking when driving a car or walking.

-- Should be spill-resistant but not necessarily leak-proof (can’t always be tossed into a bag).
+- It should be spill-resistant but not necessarily leak-proof (it can’t always be tossed into a bag).

-- Is easily cleaned even after holding sugary, creamy drinks (no nooks and crevices).
+- It is easily cleaned even after holding sugary, creamy drinks (no nooks and crevices).